Brachial Plexus Palsy

 Subtypes of brachial plexus palsy:

-- The most common type injury.
+- Erbs Palsy is the most common type injury.

-- Erb’s Palsy Involves C5, C6 roots.
+- It Involves C5, C6 roots.

 - Results from excessive abduction of head away from shoulder, producing traction on the brachial plexus.

-- Erb’s Palsy manifested as shoulder abductor and external rotator weakness and absence of elbow flexors.
+- Erbs Palsy manifested as shoulder abductor and external rotator weakness and absence of elbow flexors.

 - The upper limb is positioned in adduction, internal rotation, and elbow extension.
 The wrist is often held in a flexed position (waiter’s tip deformity).